-- 1 jar of roasted red peppers drained
+- 12 ounce roasted red peppers, jarred drained

 - 2 cloves garlic minced

-- 1-2 tablespoons of chipotle peppers in adobo sauce adjust this to your heat tolerance
+- 2 tablespoons chipotle peppers in adobo sauce adjust this to your heat tolerance

 - 2 tablespoons good quality tomato paste the tube kind if you can find it

 - 2 tbsp dried parsley